willhowes/makers_portfolio_and_notes/week_2.md

 2. Understand basics of dependancy injenction.
 * Achieved by:
- * Can explain that dependancy injection is whereby a class depends on the behaviour of another class For example:
+ * Can explain that dependancy injection is whereby, for example, class_one depends on the behaviour of class_two, we can inject class_two on the initialization of class_one.
+For example:
  ```
 class Greeter
   def initialize(hello = Hello.new)